CampaignLab/Reform-Party-UK-Campaign-Dig/README.md

 Output on execution, is currently NOT stored in either a Relational or Non-relational (document store) databases, for query.

-To make the programme Application Code file executable on UNIX/LINUX platforms, < enter $> chmod u+x {file} at the CLI prompt.
+To make the programme Application Code file executable on UNIX/LINUX (including MacOS) platforms, < enter $> chmod u+x {file} at the CLI prompt.